ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-advanced/6-parallel-jobs/_index.md

 ### Create three Templates

 As mentioned the Github repository contains three Playbooks to enforce different compliance requirements.
 Since you learned in the previous chapter how to do things with the AWX Collection, we want to put that knowledge to the test.
+Extend your existing Playbook to create **Job Templates** for the provided Ansible Playbooks.
+Create one new task for each of the three Ansible Playbooks:

+- stig-packages.yml

+- stig-config.yml

+- cis.yml

 <details><summary><b>Click here for Solution</b></summary>
 <hr/>